-This was my response when our son left the trailer door open on accident the last two nights and as near as we can figure, one feral cat and one skunk who like cat food paid us a visit.
+This was my response when our son left the trailer door open on accident the last two nights and we had one feral cat and a skunk pay us a visit.
 We got rid of the cat door for a reason.

 Learning to live with the “locals” has consisted mainly of putting up fences and keeping doors shut because we don’t necessarily want them in for dinner (unless it’s a gobbler).

 My husband loves the “hordes” of turkeys that cross the property daily.
 The adults have a crop of youngsters that make peeping sounds and are currently cute.
 I wonder at what point does a turkey stop peeping and start gobbling?
 Is the transition from cute to ridiculous slow or overnight?